gabfl/mysql_generate_series/README.md

 ### Inserting in a table from a series

-MySQL does not allow to insert in tables directly from a stored procedure. mysql_generate_series uses a temporary table called "series_tmp" for every procedure which you can use to insert a series in a table, for example:
+MySQL does not allow inserting in tables directly from a stored procedure.

+mysql_generate_series uses a temporary table called "series_tmp" for every procedure which you can use to insert a series in a table, for example:

 ```sql